marcusoftnet/marcusoftnet.github.io/_posts/2008-02-29-tf-20017-area-or-iteration-provided-for.md

 (or selected in that box rather)
 \[projectname\]/\[Release\]/\[Sprint\].

-The name and organisations of these can be changed and manipulated by right clicking the project in Team Explorer and choosing Team project settings-\>Areas and iterations.
+The name and organizations of these can be changed and manipulated by right clicking the project in Team Explorer and choosing Team project settings-\>Areas and iterations.